 |Year||Upper Limit, £|

-|From April 2012 to 31 December 2012||25,000|
+|From April 2014 to 31 December 2015||500,000|

-|From 1 January 2013 to April 2014||250,000|
+|From 1 January 2016 to 31 December 2018||200,000|

-|From April 14 to 31 December 15||500,000|
+|From 1 January 2019 to 31 December 2020||1,000,000|

-|From 1 January 2016||200,000|
+|From 1 January 2021||200,000|

 If the qualifying expenditure exceeds the upper limit then AIA may be claimed on the expenditure up to the limit, and the balance is included in the General Pool, or Special Rate Pool on which Writing Down Allowances (“WDA”) may be claimed.

-|Period 1 April 2015 to 31 December 2015 £500,000 x 9/12||375,000|
+|Period 1 April 2018 to 31 December 2018 £200,000 x 9/12||150,000|

-|Period 1 January 2016 to 31 March 2016 £200,000 x 1/4||50,000|
+|Period 1 January 2019 to 31 March 2019 £1,000,000 x 3/12||250,000|

-|Maximum AIA claimable for the year ending 31 March 2016||425,000|
+|Maximum AIA claimable for the year ending 31 March 2019||400,000|

 Where an accounting period is either shortened or extended, the AIA upper limit is adjusted on a pro-rata basis.

 There is a restriction to the amount of AIA which may be claimed by the same person.
 Where that person controls two or more businesses or companies and at the end of the chargeable period ending in the relevant tax year the businesses are regarded as related if:

 The above restriction to related businesses is applied to businesses and companies separately.
 If an individual controls two businesses which are related and one company, the two businesses will be entitled to share one AIA between them, and the company will also be entitled to claim AIA in its own right.

-AIAs are not claimable by an LLP where the LLP has a corporate member.
+AIA is not claimable by an LLP where the LLP has a corporate member.